 Qualifying For Final Expense Life Insurance

 Qualifying for final expense life insurance is typically easier than qualifying for more traditional forms of coverage.
 There are actually two ways in which these types of plans can be underwritten.
-These include either a simplified issue or guaranteed issue.
+These include either a simplified issue or a guaranteed issue.

 With a guaranteed issue policy, the applicant is not asked any medical questions at all on the application for coverage.
 Therefore, anybody who applies will be approved for this particular type of coverage.

 Although the premiums on these plans are typically higher than they are on most other types of life insurance plans, those who possess adverse health conditions can still obtain life insurance coverage with pre-existing conditions – so this can provide a great deal of peace of mind to those who would otherwise not qualify for life insurance benefits.